 ECSS-E-ST-20_0020212

-Inrush, under-voltage and a representative set of failures agreed with the customer for the payload interaction with the main bus, shall be verified by test.
+Inrush, under-voltage and a representative set of failures agreed with the customer for the payload interaction with the primary bus, shall be verified by test.

 ECSS-E-ST-20_0020213

 No load shall generate a spurious response that can damage itself or any other equipment during bus voltage variation, up or down, at any ramp rate, and over the full range from zero to maximum bus voltage.